Top 15 Ways to Stay Healthy While Traveling

 Interestingly, I wrote this article just before the Covid-19 Pandemic.
 However, after rereading it, it seems very appropriate as we begin to think about future travel plans.
-Always follow any WHO and your country’s CDC or medical guidelines.
+Always follow common sense.
+You can look to WHO and your country’s CDC or medical guidelines for advice.
 Be Safe!

 Traveling is exciting and fun, but it can also be stressful.
 Planning a travel strategy and booking your plans can be an overwhelming task.
 Stress, combined with air travel can cause illness.
 In addition, when traveling, you may be exposed to bacteria and viruses that your body is not used to.
 Below are the top 15 ways I find help me stay healthy while traveling.